canmod/iidda/docs/data-format-standards.md

 ![Status:Draft](https://img.shields.io/static/v1.svg?label=Status&message=Draft&color=yellow)

 Data sources may optionally provide a `derived-data` folder containing one or more cleaned data files.
 These cleaned files provide some or all of the information in the `source-data` folder.
 The purpose of these `derived-data` files is to be as faithful as possible to the information in the original sources, but formatted in a manner that is more convenient for programmatic use.
-This document provides the requirements for `derived-data` folders.
+This document provides specifications for `derived-data` folders.

 ## Directory Structure

-The `derived-data` folder is organized into a series of one or more _products_ that represent a single cleaned data file.
+The `derived-data` folder is organized into a series of one or more data _products_ that represent a single cleaned data file.
 Each of these products is itself a folder containing the cleaned data file itself, as well as associated metadata and scripts.

 For example, the `derived-data` folder of a particular data source in IIDDA contains the following four products.